 Rachel Carson was the worst thing that ever happened.

-DDT is the worst thing it ever happened to people.
+DDT is the worst thing that ever happened to people because now they get malaria out the wild.

-And by the way, Mr. Cooper and the rest of you, go consult NASA, Prince William Sound in less than ten years.
+And by the way, Mr. Cooper and the rest of you, go consult NASA, Prince William Sound in less than 10 years.

 I am but an occupant and a steward.